Non-overlapping magisteria: Reception

 Richard Dawkins has criticized Gould's position on the grounds that religion is not divorced from scientific matters or the material world.
 He writes, "it is completely unrealistic to claim, as Gould and many others do, that religion keeps itself away from science's turf, restricting itself to morals and values.
 A universe with a supernatural presence would be a fundamentally and qualitatively different kind of universe from one without.
 The difference is, inescapably, a scientific difference.
 Religions make existence claims, and this means scientific claims."
-Gould's observation that "These two magisteria do not overlap" does not consider the claims of many religions upon material reality, such as miracles or prayer.

 Dawkins also argues that a religion free of divine intervention would be far different from any existing ones, and certainly different from the Abrahamic religions.
 Moreover, he claims that religions would be only too happy to accept scientific claims that supported their views.
 For example, if DNA evidence proved that Jesus had no earthly father, Dawkins claims that the argument of non-overlapping magisteria would be quickly dropped.

 The theologian Friedrich Wilhelm Graf has been sympathetic to the approach, but claims it for the theological side—Graf assumes that e.g. creationism may be interpreted as a reaction of religious communities on the Verweltanschaulichung (i.e. interpretation as a worldview) of (natural) science in social Darwinism.
 That said, attempts to compete with religion by natural science may generate a backlash that is detrimental to both sides.